Brandy Melville: Controversies

 According to a former store owner, CEO Stephan Marsan has said he doesn't want black people shopping at his stores or working in publicly visible areas as it would hurt the brand.
 Marsan and other top executives routinely shared jokes about Adolf Hitler and the Holocaust in a group chat titled "Brandy Melville gags".
 Hitler was reportedly mentioned 24 times in 150 message screenshots reviewed by Insider, including one image that showed Marsan's head photoshopped onto Hitler's body—an image he allegedly created himself.
 In Vanity Fair, James Pogue wrote that the brand has a reputation as "fashionwear for girls with 'fascist leanings'".
+In 2025, Brandy Melville's store in Korea drew backlash for staff who couldn't speak Korean and only in English.

-The 2024 documentary film Brandy Hellville & the Cult of Fast Fashion detailed extensive allegations of bigotry and body shaming at the company; these included claims that white employees were more likely than others to be assigned roles in the front of the store, that Marsan collected full-body photos of his young female employees, a sexual assault that happened at a New York City apartment controlled by the company, and that hiring and firing decisions were explicitly made based on the appearance of employees, among others.
+Brandy Hellville & the Cult of Fast Fashion detailed extensive allegations of bigotry and body shaming at the company; these included claims that white employees were more likely than others to be assigned roles in the front of the store, that Marsan collected full-body photos of his young female employees, a sexual assault that happened at a New York City apartment controlled by the company, and that hiring and firing decisions were explicitly made based on the appearance of employees, among others.
 The film also discussed the brand's fast fashion status.
 Brandy Melville is a fast fashion retailer and it is criticized as environmentally harmful and incompatible with long-term sustainability.
-The rapid expansion of the fast fashion industry, highlights how Brandy Melville has generated significant profits while contributing to environmental degradation.
+The rapid expansion of the fast fashion industry highlights how Brandy Melville has generated significant profits while contributing to environmental degradation.
 Brandy Melville has faced criticism for many forms of exploitation, including its marketing toward and employment of teenage girls, as well as reports of Chinese immigrant workers producing its clothes under poor conditions in Prato, Italy.
 The film discussed how the company's business model is unclear, with each store being owned by a different shell company while the trademark itself is owned by a Swiss company.
-Stephan Marson, CEO, was also criticised for his elusive online and public presence.
+Marsan was also criticized for his elusive online and public presence.
 The documentary implied the company's business model was designed to be untraceable.

-In 2025, Brandy Melville's store in Korea drew backlash for staff who couldn't speak Korean and only in English.

-Operations and franchises

-As of August 2025, Brandy Melville has 103 locations in various countries, with 54 locations in the US.